 Let’s look at some of the key takeaways from the webinar (you can watch here) on how to move from a proactive to a reactive network operation model, how network integration solutions can help put out fires faster, and when to incorporate tools to automate processes.

-• When asked why they can’t get to projects they’d enjoy doing (i.e., those on their wish list), 45% said “not enough time” is the reason.
+- Time constraints: When asked why they can’t get to projects they want to do (i.e., those on their wish list), 43% said “not enough time,” a stat that remains consistent, year over year.

 Why are we stuck?